-Command Code B4h Command Parameter None Description Generates a 1-Wire Reset/Presence Detect cycle (Figure 5) at the 1-Wire line.
-The state of the 1-Wire line is sampled at t{SI} and t{MSP} and the result is reported to the host processor through the Status register, bits PPD and SD.
+Command Code B4h Command Parameter None Description Generates a 1-Wire Reset/Presence Detect cycle (Figure 5) at the selected IO channel.
+The state of the 1-Wire line is sampled at t{SI} and t{MSP} and the result is reported to the host processor through the status register, bits PPD and SD.
 Typical Use To initiate or end any 1-Wire communication sequence.
 Restriction 1-Wire activity must have ended before the DS2482 can process this command.
-Error Response Command code is not acknowledged if 1WB = 1 at the time the command code is received and the command is ignored.
+Error Response Command code will not be acknowledged if 1WB = 1 at the time the command code is received and the command will be ignored.
 Command Duration t{RSTL} + t{RSTH} + maximum 262.5ns, counted from the falling SCL edge of the command code acknowledge bit.
 1-Wire Activity Begins maximum 262.5ns after the falling SCL edge of the command code acknowledge bit.
-Read Pointer Position Status register (for busy polling) Status Bits Affected 1WB (set to 1 for t{RSTL} + t{RSTH}), PPD is updated at t{RSTL} + t{MSP} , SD is updated at t{RSTL} + t{SI} Configuration Bits Affected 1WS, PPM, APU apply
+Read Pointer Position Status Register (for busy polling) Status Bits Affected 1WB (set to 1 for t{RSTL} + t{RSTH}), PPD is updated at t{RSTL} + t{MSP} , SD is updated at t{RSTL} + t{SI} Configuration Bits Affected 1WS, PPM, APU apply